Accepting and Loving Ourselves – the Key to True Well-being

 Best wishes and blessings.

 * Please don’t confuse indulging with self-love.
-A lot of people seem to think indulging or treating yourself is the same as loving yourself.
+A lot of people seem to think to indulge or treating yourself is the same as loving yourself.
 Finding a reward and indulging in it is not love.
 Comforting yourself does not mean loving yourself.
 Be aware of this; seeking comfort is often a response to fear, not love.